hackedpassword/Ultima-V-unitset/README.md

 # Ultima-V-unitset
-Unitset extension for the Ultima V series
+Unitset graphics extension for the Ultima V series.

+Uses FantasyHex sprites.
+Intent is to split off becoming a standalone unitset.